Board of Directors

 Nassim Usman, Ph.D., served as Chief Executive Officer and a member of the board of directors of Catalyst since 2006.
 Dr. Usman joined Catalyst from Morgenthaler Ventures, where he is currently a Venture Partner.
 Prior to joining Morgenthaler in 2005, he was Senior Vice President and Chief Operating Officer at Sirna Therapeutics, which was subsequently acquired by Merck (MRK), from 2004 to 2005, and held various R&D positions at both Sirna and Ribozyme Pharmaceuticals, including Vice President of R&D and Chief Science Officer, from 1992 to 2004.
 Dr. Usman was an NIH Fogarty and NSERC Postdoctoral Fellow and Scientist in the Departments of Biology and Chemistry at the Massachusetts Institute of Technology from 1987 to 1992.
 He has authored more than 70 scientific articles and is the named inventor in 130 issued patents and patent applications.

-Dr. Usman serves on the boards of directors of Mosaic Biosciences (private) and Principia Biopharma (private), is a past director of Osprey Pharmaceuticals, Archemix Corporation and Atugen AG (now Silence Therapeutics, XRP1.F) and served on the scientific advisory boards of RXi Pharmaceuticals (RXII) and Noxxon Pharma AG (ALNOX:PA).
+Dr. Usman has served on the boards of Principia Biopharma (NASDAQ:PRNB), Osprey Pharmaceuticals, Archemix Corporation and atugen AG, (Silence therapeutics LSE/AIM: SLN) and the scientific advisory boards of RXi Pharmaceuticals and Noxxon Pharma AG.

 Dr. Usman received his B.Sc.
 (Honours) and Ph.D. in Organic Chemistry from McGill University.
 In his doctoral dissertation, he developed a method for the solid- phase synthesis of RNA that is widely used in science and in a marketed RNA product (Macugen™).